aaronbieber/singleservingphoto/about/index.markdown

 proper successor to that model overcame me and I once again took the plunge into the Sony Alpha a7 II, which is the full-frame mirrorless model.

-Aside from its weight, I like it a lot, and I think I'll keep it for a few more years before considering a switch.
+Aside from its weight, I liked it a lot and so I shot it exclusively for a few years until I was offered an opportunity to buy a friend's very lightly used Sony Alpha a7R III, which I did, and which is now my main camera.